List of alleged Georgia election racketeers: Special grand jury recommendations

 The special grand jury recommended 39 people be charged, of which only 19 were actually charged in the indictment.
 Many of the others have been identified as unindicted co-conspirators: Epshteyn (3), Jones (8), Brannan (9), Consiglio and Fisher (10 and 11), Amick, Carver, Downey, Godwin, Hennessy, and Yadav (2 and 12–19).

 The following ten people were recommended to be charged by the grand jury, but were not charged and have not been identified as unindicted co-conspirators above.
-However, it is possible that each might an unindicted co-conspirator who is not identified above.
+However, it is possible that each might be an unindicted co-conspirator who is not identified above.